 Top Five Uses of Construction Loan Management Software

-With real estate and land development lending volume reaching more than 330 billion dollars in the US – and we find what is on their books is about half of their commitments – one might assume that the amount of work and oversight required to execute a successful construction project in which all parties of the loan process are satisfied, is a tad high.
+With real estate and land development lending volume reaching more than $400 billion dollars in the US, one might assume that the amount of work and oversight required to execute a successful construction project in which all parties of the loan process are satisfied, is a tad high.
 Which is a gross understatement because a single draw request not only has to go through the hands of numerous professionals, but the process of working towards successful completion of a project without any legal disputes such as a mechanic’s lien is a slow, time-consuming, and painful process.

-Construction loan management software aims to simplify every step of the construction loan process.
-Automating numerous mundane tasks associated with managing construction loans, payment disbursements and tracking (with every lien release automatically tied in with the payment), managing project timelines, document management and approvals, and of course, transparency for all stakeholders, from lenders to borrowers to contractors.
+Construction loan management software simplifies every step of the construction loan process.
+Automating numerous mundane tasks associated with managing construction loans, payment disbursements and tracking (with every lien release automatically tied in with the payment), managing project timelines, document management and approvals, and of course, transparency for all stakeholders.

 But these are just some of the advantages that a construction loan management platform brings to the table.
 Today, let’s focus on the top five ways lenders can use construction loan management software to track, automate, organize, expedite, and other fancy positive words that will save you time and money.